 New York Times and Samsung’s Daily 360 Videos

-In a collaboration with Samsung last year, the global news media company brought stories to the world as they’d never seen before: in a 360 degree virtual reality experience.
+In a collaboration with Samsung, the global news media company brought stories to the world in a completely original way: a 360-degree virtual reality experience.
 Through this collaboration, the New York Times has been able to create a new frontier of storytelling, and Samsung’s latest and greatest technology is showcased to hundreds of thousands of readers around the world through the NYT.

-Subaru’s Meetanowner.com and Beautiful Anonymous Podcast
+Subaru’s MeetAnOwner.com and Beautiful Anonymous Podcast

 Taco Bell’s blog is a digital platform that shares a variety of integrated digital content.
-This multi platform channel offers everything from catchy headlines like “This Happened: We Got Married in a Taco Bell,” to stories about taco options for under 400 calories “because you want that summer bod and that taco.”
+This multiplatform channel offers everything from catchy headlines such as “This Happened: We Got Married in a Taco Bell” to stories about taco options for under 400 calories (“because you want that summer bod and that taco”).
 These catchy, fun-to-read, and digitally integrated stories engage Taco Bell’s target audience and keep them coming back for more.

 Always’ #LikeAGirl Campaign

 This campaign is prevalent across digital channels, with their preliminary video gaining more than 85 million views in over 150 countries.
-These videos also ran hand in hand with a campaign to broaden the representation of women in iPhone emojis, illustrating that there were no women in most of the sports and professional emojis (“unless you count being a bride a profession” one girl featured in their content).
+These videos also ran hand-in-hand with a campaign to broaden the representation of women in iPhone emojis, pointing out that most of the sports and professional emojis did not feature women (“unless you consider being a bride a profession,” said one girl featured in their content).

 Why These Campaigns Work

-- Seamless Multi-Platform Integration: None of the campaigns above are made in a single medium.
+- Seamless multi-platform integration: None of the campaigns above are made in a single medium.
 They each have some combination of written content, audio, images, or video to tell a cohesive story.
-This type of integration enables stories to reach people through Youtube, newsletters, and a number of other platforms.
+This type of integration enables stories to reach people through YouTube, newsletters, and a number of other platforms.
 Tying content together across platforms also increases the potential of these campaigns to go viral through social media promotion.